TomazMPP/BombPrice/README.md

   - ✅ Implement wallet NFT search (**Completed on 27/3**).
   - ✅ Complete visual rebranding for a cohesive and modern look. (**Completed on 28/3**).
   - ✅ Enhance responsiveness of pages and components for phones and tablets to improve user experience. (**Completed on 28/3**).
+  - ✅ Implement a dedicated user interface where players can input OpenSea links of NFTs (houses or heroes) for automated authenticity validation. (**Completed on 29/03**)

 - **Ongoing:**
   - 🟧 Optimize website performance for faster response times and smoother user experience. (**Est. 29/03**)
   - 🟧 Implement a dedicated user interface where players can input OpenSea links of NFTs (houses or heroes) for automated authenticity validation. (**Est. 29/03**)